Post

 ‘_includes/search-loader.html’

-_includes/search-loader.html is the core part that implements the search based on the Simple-Jekyll-Search library.
-It can be seen that it operates on the Client-Side by executing JavaScript in the visitor’s browser to find parts that match the input keyword among the contents of the search.json index file and return the corresponding post link as an <article> element.
+_includes/search-loader.html is the core part that implements search based on the Simple-Jekyll-Search library.
+It executes JavaScript in the visitor’s browser to find matches for input keywords in the search.json index file and returns the corresponding post links as <article> elements, operating on the client side.

 1